top of page

 1. Can the student remember to wear their gardening gloves and put their gloves on independently?

-2. Can the student follow the instructions on the plant label and find a suitable place to place the plants (sunlight and soil) and take into consideration the spacing, how tall and wide the plants will grow?
+2. Model then invite the sensory explorer to follow the instructions on the plant label and find a suitable place to place the plants (sunlight and soil) and take into consideration the spacing, how tall and wide the plants will grow?

-3. Can the student use the trowel to dig a hole?
+3. Model then invite the sensory explorer to use the trowel to dig a hole?

-4. Can the student remove the plant from the tray and place into the hole?
+4. Model then invite the sensory explorer to remove the plant from the tray and place into the hole?

 6. Can the student communicate a request for ‘help’ if required?